ietf-wg-alto/draft-ietf-alto-path-vector/motivation.md

 switches (sw1 to sw7) forming a dumb-bell topology.
 Switches sw1/sw3 provide access on one side, sw2/sw4 provide access on the other side, and sw5-sw7 form the backbone.
 Endhosts eh1 to eh4 are connected to access switches sw1 to sw4 respectively.
-Assume that the bandwidth of link eh1 -> sw1 and link sw1 -> sw5 are 150 Mbps, and the bandwidth of the rest links are 100 Mbps.
+Assume that the bandwidth all links are 100 Mbps.

 ```
                             +------+